 Description

-Our objects are machined in solid brass, finely brushed manually then protected by a polyurethane varnish.
+Our objects are finely brushed manually then protected by a polyurethane varnish.

 What happens over time

-The varnish is still fragile and will not appreciate shocks and scratches.
+The varnish is still fragile and will not appreciate bumps and scratches.

-This finish requires careful use, and is not recommended for public places or even outdoors.
+This finish requires careful use and is not recommended for intensive use or even for outdoor use.

-Use a soft, damp, soapy sponge, rinse and dry carefully with a soft cloth.
+Use a soft, damp, soapy sponge, rinse and then dry carefully with a soft cloth.

 bronze medal